parth-vora-7/Laravel-Realtime-Chat/readme.md

 Make sure you have redis installed on your machine and redis service is on.

 <h3>How to run?</h3>

-sd
-1) Install composer dependencies by running composer install
+1) Install composer dependencies by running `composer install`

-2) Install Laravel echo server globally by running npm install -g laravel-echo-server
+2) Install Laravel echo server globally by running `npm install -g laravel-echo-server`

 3) Change database credentials into .env file according to your environment and run php artisan migrate